Leo-Simpson/c-lasso/README.md

 LAMBDA FIXED PARAMETERS: lam = theoritical;  theoritical_lam = 19.1709;  numerical_method = ODE

 PATH PARAMETERS: Npath = 40  n_active = False  lamin = 0.011220184543019636;  numerical_method = ODE
- objc[46200]: Class FIFinderSyncExtensionHost is implemented in both /System/Library/PrivateFrameworks/FinderKit.framework/Versions/A/FinderKit (0x7fff96e66b68) and /System/Library/PrivateFrameworks/FileProvider.framework/OverrideBundles/FinderSyncCollaborationFileProviderOverride.bundle/Contents/MacOS/FinderSyncCollaborationFileProviderOverride (0x116315cd8).
-One of the two will be used.
-Which one is undefined.
 SELECTED PARAMETERS :
 27  Clostridium
 SIGMA FOR LAMFIXED  :  8.43571426081596